Frequently Asked Questions.

 Our program empowers students to create music with any sounds they can record, including their voices/instruments, MIDI keyboards and drum machines, and even MIDI/music notation.

-What software or tools will I need for the lessons?
+What software or tools will I need?

 We provide LMS friendly activities and instructions, with links to templates and resources, using Google Slides, Chrome Music Lab, and Soundtrap.EDU.

 What software or tools will my students need?